mi-g/express-ads/README.md

     + Number of click within a period
     + Recurrent prints (like 10000 prints per day)
     + Recurrent clicks (like 100 clicks per day)
-    + Background (weighted display when inventory available)
+    + Background (weighted display on available inventory)
-- Ads display smoothly over the period
+- Ads are distributed evenly over the period
 - Page and session capping per banner and/or campaign
 - Country/OS/Browser filtering
 - Campaign optional start/end dates
 - Real time prints and clicks statistics
-- Full admin interface integrable to the site existing admin
+- Full admin interface integrable to the site's existing admin
 - Not relying on a specific database
 - Robust to ad-blockers (ads served from the site itself)